 Six: Be kind to yourself

 This is perhaps the most important.
-In following the OMS life-style, we are giving ourselves the greatest gift of all: hope for the future.
-We will not always follow the programme perfectly.
+In following the Overcoming MS life-style, we are giving ourselves the greatest gift of all: hope for the future.
+We will not always follow the program perfectly.
 Sometimes we will veer off track, lose momentum or even give up for a spell.
-But the programme and the OMS community is always there for us, willing us to start again.
+But the program and the Overcoming MS community is always there for us, willing us to start again.
 After all, every step we take improves our lives a little more.
 And there is no better way of being kind to ourselves than that.